fusionjs/fusionjs.github.io/documentation/docs/getting-started/index.md

 ### Example applications

-We have a list of Fusion.js example applications at on the [getting started page](/docs/getting-started/create-a-project/#example-fusionjs-projects).
-There you can also find CLI tools to generate new Fusion.js applications and plugins.
+We have a list of Fusion.js example applications on the [Create a project](/docs/getting-started/create-a-project/#example-fusionjs-projects) page.

 ### Create a new web application